clayne11/meteor-collection2-core/README.md

-# aldeed:collection2-core
+# clayne:collection2-core

 A Meteor package that allows you to attach a schema to a Mongo.Collection.
 Automatically validates against that schema when inserting and updating from client or server code.

-This package requires and automatically installs the [aldeed:simple-schema](https://github.com/aldeed/meteor-simple-schema) package, which defines the schema syntax and provides the validation logic.
+This package requires and that you install the [@clayne/simple-schema](https://github.com/clayne11/meteor-simple-schema) npm package, which defines the schema syntax and provides the validation logic.

 ## Installation

 In your Meteor app directory, enter:

 ```
-$ meteor add aldeed:collection2-core
+$ meteor add clayne:collection2-core && npm install --save @clayne/simple-schema
 ```

 ## Why Use Collection2?